Choosing from Root Canal vs Extraction | Elements Dental Spa

 2. Extractions Are Easier Than Root Canals: While extractions may seem like a “quick fix,” the aftercare and cost of tooth replacement can be more involved.

-3. Root Canals Don’t Last Long: With proper care, a root canal-treated tooth can last a lifetime.
+3. Root Canal Therapy Doesn’t Last Long: With proper care, a root canal-treated tooth can last a lifetime.

 How to Decide Which Treatment You Need